joshdoman/descriptor-codec/README.md

 # descriptor-codec

-Efficiently encode and decode Bitcoin wallet descriptors with 30-40% size reduction.
+Efficiently encode and decode Bitcoin wallet descriptors with a 30-40% size reduction.

 ## Features